2iAcademy/docker-symfony-mysql-nginx/README.md

 * Click on use this template on github.
 This will create a new repo from the template on your account.
 * Clone it
 * In a terminal (use git bash for windows), cd into the directory cloned
-* run the following command (**Replace your name and email** from the command).
+* run the following command (**Replace the 'absolute_path_to_the_directory-docker-symfony-mysql-nginx', your name and email** from the command)
+.
 You can ommit the --webapp to have a bare symfony skeleton without all the dependencies usually used for a full web application

 ```
 docker run --rm -v absolute_path_to_the_directory-docker-symfony-mysql-nginx:/var/www -w /var/www -e "GIT_USERNAME=Khalid Sookia" -e "GIT_EMAIL=khalid.sookia@iknsa.com" 2itech/php-symfony-cli symfony new app --webapp